tharte/emacs-reveal/README.md

-browser (besides, presentations can be downloaded in two different layouts in PDF format in response to students’ requests: one PDF version contains one page per slide while the other one is generated via [LaTeX](https://www.latex-project.org/) from Org source documents).
+browser (besides, presentations can be downloaded in two different layouts in PDF format in response to students’ requests: one PDF version contains one page per slide while the other one is a more concise version generated via [LaTeX](https://www.latex-project.org/) from Org source documents).
 All layout information is kept separately from content, so little effort is necessary to adapt presentations to different styles or corporate identities.